Disdjj/codelf-template/project.md

 > If the number of files is too large, you should at least list all the directories, and provide comments for the parts you consider particularly important.

+> In the code block below, add comments to the directories/files to explain their functionality and usage scenarios.